brycewray/hugo-site/content/posts/2022/06/get-good-git-info-hugo/index.md

 **Note from the future**: In testing for a [later article](/posts/2023/02/get-good-git-info-even-hosts-gui/), I found that, in fact, Netlify and [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform) exhibit *deep-clone* behavior where Git is concerned, so you likely can use the information herein with their native UIs rather than having to deploy to them via CI/CD.
 {.box}

-After finding this answer, I simply added a `with` section to my GitHub Action's `Checkout default branch` step:
+To make use of this answer in a GitHub Action, you could just add a `with` section to the GitHub Action's `Checkout default branch` step:

 ```yaml
    - name: Checkout default branch